Crashes Resulting from Debris in Roads Common

 New York drivers are required under the vehicle and traffic laws to restrain cargo securely using ropes, straps, and tarps to prevent road debris accidents.
 Drivers who fail to take reasonable measures to prevent items from falling loose into the roadway risk incurring substantial liability through a personal injury lawsuit for any property damage or physical injuries that result from a road debris accident.

-If you’ve been hurt in an accident caused by a negligent or reckless New York driver, find out if you have a claim for money damages by contacting the experienced and dedicated Poughkeepsie personal injury attorneys at Ingber & Provost for a consultation at 845-733-2720, with additional offices in Pine Bush and Bloomingburg.
+If you’ve been hurt in an accident caused by a negligent or reckless New York driver, find out if you have a claim for money damages by contacting the experienced and dedicated Poughkeepsie personal injury attorneys at Ingber & Provost for a consultation at 845-733-2720, with additional offices in Melville and Bloomingburg.